fmalina/revisions-blocl/activism/nhsforsale.md

-I am one of the last remaining people that can remember the cruelty of life before the NHS, and I can assure you that it is essential for Britain’s prosperity and social well-being that my past doesn’t become your future.
+I am one of the last remaining people that can remember the cruelty of life before the NHS, and I can assure you that it is essential for Britain’s prosperity and social well-being that my past doesn't become your future.
 (Harry Smith)

 \*\*\*